-- (a) Except as otherwise provided in this section, written notice of violation of this chapter will precede the issuance of a criminal citation.
+(a) Except as otherwise provided in this section 13-4011, written notice of violation of this chapter will precede the issuance of a criminal citation.
 When a notice is required, the vacant downtown building property owner will be given a reasonable length of time, as determined by the Administrator, to remedy the violation.
-Written notice shall be issued to the vacant downtown building property owner by means of personal service, or by first class mail to their last known address according to Nueces County Appraisal District records, and by posting on the property. - (b) Failure to register as required by section 13-4004 is a violation of this article and may result in the issuance of a criminal citation, with or without written notice of violation prior to the issuance of the citation. - (c) Failure to meet the Standard of Care required by section 13-4008 upon reinspection of the property after the expiration of 30 days, or such other time as the Administrator deems appropriate under section 13-4007(c), is a violation of this article and may result in the issuance of a criminal citation, with or without notice of violation prior to the issuance of the citation.
-Citations may be issued for the continuing violation of section 13-4008 until such time as the property is in compliance with the Standard of
+Such reasonable length of time shall not exceed 90 days.
+No vacant downtown building property owner shall be given more than 30 days to begin the work needed to remedy the violation.
+Written notice shall be issued to the vacant downtown building property owner by means of personal service, or by first class mail to their last known address according to Nueces County Appraisal District records, and by posting on the property.
+If the owner of the vacant downtown building is a corporation or association, notice will also be sent to the entity's registered agent by means of personal service or by first class mail.

+(b) Failure to register as required by section 13-4004 is a violation of this article and may result in the issuance of a criminal citation, with or without written notice of violation prior to the issuance of the citation.

+(c) Failure to meet the Standard of Care required by section 13-4008 upon reinspection of the property after the expiration of 30 days, or such longer time as the Administrator deems appropriate under section 13-4007(c), is a violation of this article and may result in the issuance of a criminal citation, with or without notice of violation prior to the issuance of the citation.
+Citations may be issued for the continuing violation of section 13-4008 until such time as the property is in compliance with the Standard of Care.
-Care.
 A vacant downtown building property owner may request a re-inspection at any time to establish that the building meets the Standard of Care.

-- (d) Violation of any provision of this article is a class C misdemeanor.
-Each day any violation continues constitutes a separate offense. - (i) This is a strict liability offense in which no mental state is required. - (ii) The fine for this offense may not exceed five hundred dollars (\$500.00). - (e) Administrative, civil, and criminal enforcement are alternative remedies which may be sought independently of each other.
+(d) Violation of any provision of this article is a class C misdemeanor.
+Each day any violation continues constitutes a separate offense.

+(i) This is a strict liability offense in which no mental state is required. (ii) The fine for this offense may not exceed five hundred dollars (\$500.00).

+(e) Administrative, civil, and criminal enforcement are alternative remedies which may be sought independently of each other.
 Criminal prosecution may occur regardless of pursuit of civil or administrative remedies and vice versa.